Skip to main content

 PRODUCTION-READY SERVICE

 No exceptions.
 No waivers.
-No "we will fix it later."
+No self-reported completion.
 If the gate is red, the service does not ship.

 Under the Hood